 ABSTRACT / SYMBOLIC MARKS

-Like the old sentence defines, a symbol that conveys a big idea is an abstract or symbolic mark in your brand mark design.
+As the old sentence defines, a symbol that conveys a big idea is an abstract or symbolic mark in your brand mark design.
 Traditionally they have been used by companies for service-based and technology areas.
 They are difficult to design, as they need to highlight different fundamentals relevant to the company.

 We saw in a previous logo, how Chase Manhattan Bank has used the octagon as their symbol for many years to represent the message of renewal to its customers.
-Other examples include the Nike swoosh, the HSBC hexagon icon, the blue Merck lettering logo and the Sprint new logo when they acquired Nextel with black text and yellow wing symbol, reflecting a sense of motion and flight, evoking their dynamic new company.
+Other examples include the Nike swoosh, the HSBC hexagon icon, the blue Merck lettering logo, and the Sprint new logo when they acquired Nextel with black text and yellow wing symbol, reflecting a sense of motion and flight, evoking their dynamic new company.

 This category is not instantly identifiable, so it is good to mark a hint of intrigue in the viewer with a challenge to find the feeling, attribute, and value the graphic offers.
 Gareth Hardy suggests that the simplicity of the graphics improves the possibility of an abstract and symbolic mark remaining genuinely timeless.

-Emblems category is a brand mark when the name of the company connects to a pictorial element or shape.
+Emblem’s category is a brand mark when the name of the company connects to a pictorial element or shape.
 The emblem is a design that represents the abstract in visual terms, and it is specific for that company.
 It means that if used without the text, it still describes the company.
 They usually create an enduring impression to give your company a unique and prestigious touch, juxtaposing modern direction with traditional values and binding your consumers into a community (or a “tribe”).
 I am sure you will feel some ‘belong’ when you read the examples of companies that use emblems in their brand marks: IKEA, Stella Artois, Starbucks, DC Comics (Superman), University of Queensland UQ and Kilkenny Irish Beer.

 INNOVATIONS ON VISUAL APPROACHES